austinjhunt/jerrywestonmize/wp-content/plugins/w3-total-cache/readme.txt

 == Upgrade Notice ==

+= 2.8.2
+This is a security update.
+All users are encouraged to update to this version.

+= 2.8.1 =
+Users with Object Cache enabled using Disk storage should upgrade to this version to ensure proper garbage collection.
+A memory-based engine is recommended for database and object cache engines.
+Using the Disk option can lead to a large number of cache files.
+Hosting accounts with inode limits may experience issues, including downtime, if limits are reached.

 = 2.7.3 =
 Thanks for using W3 Total Cache!
 The minimum required PHP version has been raised to PHP 7.2.5.
 We recommend using PHP 8.
 StackPath CDN has cased all operations and will be removed in a future release.
 We recommend switching to Bunny CDN.